imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 <img src="./report_stage_iii_assets/final_proposal.png" width="700"/>&nbsp;

-The raw results of the alternative gas cost schedule have been re-scaled to fit the current gas cost schedule using manually selected OPCODEs as the base.
+The raw results of the alternative gas cost schedule have been re-scaled to fit the current gas cost schedule.
+For this we have excluded OPCODEs with high client variability (like `EXP` or `SELFBALANCE`) and those visible inconsistency (like `PUSH2` to `PUSH32`).
+Instead we focused on the most common OPCODEs.
 Our analysis showed that the scale of 1.4 gives the best fit.
+This scale results in the least number of changes, for OPCODEs where it is worth the effort.

 This table presents the full comparison between the current gas cost schedule and the final alternative gas cost schedule.